Air Nelson

 Air Nelson was a regional airline based in Nelson, New Zealand.
 It was founded as an independent airline in 1979.
 Air New Zealand took a 50% shareholding in 1988 and 100% ownership in 1995.
 Air Nelson operated services on provincial routes under the Air New Zealand Link brand.

 The airline operated one type of aircraft, the 50-seat Bombardier Q300, which provided an intensive regional air service that cannot be sustained with regional jet types of this size.
 Until 2008, it operated the 33-seat Saab 340, which took over provincial Fokker F27 services by Air New Zealand in 1990.

 Air Nelson Q300s wore the Air New Zealand livery and operated from Kerikeri in the far north of the North Island to Invercargill in the far south of the South Island.
 The airline had 517 employees (at March 2015).

 On 31 March 2019, it was announced that Air New Zealand was considering merging both Air Nelson and fellow Link subsidiary Mount Cook Airline into the mainline fleet.

+Air Nelson Ltd continues to employ more than 100 Flight Attendants, who operate the Dash 8 Q300 on behalf of parent company Air New Zealand.